 What is State transition testing technique?

-Or in other words, this technique is used when features of a system are represented as states which transforms to other state.
+Or in other words, this technique is used when features of a system are represented as states which transform to another state.
 The transformations are determined by the rules of the software.
 The pictorial representation can be shown as:

 So here we see that an entity transitions from State 1 to State 2 because of some input condition, which leads to an event and results to an action and finally gives the output.